-- 9.7.1.
+- 9.9.1.
 For a Player or other Person's second anti-doping rule violation, the period of Ineligibility shall be the greater of: - a.
+Six (6) months; - b. (b) A period of Ineligibility in the range between:

+- the sum of the period of Ineligibility imposed for the first anti-doping rule violation plus the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, and - twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation.

+The period of Ineligibility within this range shall be determined based on the entirety of the circumstances and the Player or other Person's degree of Fault with respect to the second violation.

-Six (6) months; - b.
-One-half of the period of Ineligibility imposed for the first anti-doping rule violation without taking into account any reduction under article 9.6; or - c.
-Twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, without taking into account any reduction under article 9.6. - The period of Ineligibility established above may then be further reduced by the application of article 9.6. - 9.7.2.
-A third anti-doping rule violation will always result in a lifetime period of Ineligibility, except if the third violation fulfils the condition for elimination or reduction of the period of Ineligibility under article 9.4 or 9.5, or involves a violation of article 2.4.
-In these particular cases, the period of Ineligibility shall be from eight (8) years to lifetime Ineligibility. - 9.7.3.
-An anti-doping rule violation for which a Player or other Person has established No Fault or Negligence shall not be considered a prior violation for purposes of this article. - 9.7.4.
-Additional Rules for Certain Potential Multiple Violations - 9.7.4.1.
-For purposes of imposing sanctions under article 9.7, an anti-doping rule violation will only be considered a second violation if the deciding body can establish that the Player or other Person committed the second anti-doping rule violation after the Player or other Person received notice pursuant to article 7 or after the EHF Anti-Doping Unit made reasonable efforts to give notice of the first anti-doping rule violation.
-If the deciding body cannot establish this, the violations shall be considered together as one single first violation and the sanction imposed shall be based on the violation that carries the more severe sanction. - 9.7.4.2.
-If, after the imposition of a sanction for a first anti-doping rule violation, the deciding body discovers facts involving an anti-doping rule violation by the Player or other Person which occurred prior to notification regarding the first violation, then the deciding body shall impose an additional sanction based on the sanction that could have been imposed if the two violations had been adjudicated at the same time.
-Results in all Competitions dating back to the earlier anti-doping rule violation will be disqualified as provided in article 9.8.
+- 9.9.2.
+A third anti-doping rule violation will always result in a lifetime period of Ineligibility, except if the third violation fulfils the condition for elimination or reduction of the period of Ineligibility under article 9.5 or 9.6, or involves a violation of article 2.4.
+In these particular cases, the period of Ineligibility shall be from eight (8) years to lifetime Ineligibility. - 9.9.3.
+The period of Ineligibility established in Articles 9.9.1. and 9.9.2 may then be further reduced by the application of Article 9.8. - 9.9.4.
+An anti-doping rule violation for which a Player or other Person has established No Fault or Negligence shall not be considered a prior violation for purposes of this article.
+In addition, an anti-doping rule violation sanctioned under Article 9.2.5 shall not be considered a violation for purposes of Article 9.9. - 9.9.5.
+Additional Rules for Certain Potential Multiple Violations - 9.9.5.1.
+For purposes of imposing sanctions under article 9.9, an anti-doping rule violation will only be considered a second violation if EHF can establish that the Player or other Person committed the second anti-doping rule violation after the Player or other Person received notice pursuant to article 7 or after the EAU made reasonable efforts to give notice of the first anti-doping rule violation.
+If EHF cannot establish this, the violations shall be considered together as one single first violation and the sanction imposed shall be based on the violation that carries the more severe sanction including the application of Aggravating Circumstances.
+Results in all Competitions dating back to the earlier anti-doping rule violation will be Disqualified as provided in Article 9.10: - 9.9.5.2.
+If EHF establishes that a Player or other Person committed an additional anti-doping rule violation prior to notification, and that the additional violation occurred twelve (12)